History of the nude in art: Baroque

 In Italy the work of Gian Lorenzo Bernini, architect and sculptor who staged the pomp of papal Rome in a sumptuous and grandiloquent way, and whose works express the dynamic and sinuous movement so characteristic of the Baroque, as denoted in his main sculptural groups: Aeneas, Anchises and Ascanius fleeing Troy (1618–1619), The Rape of Proserpina (1621–1622), David throwing his sling (1623–1624), Truth Unveiled by Time (1645–1652) and Apollo and Daphne (1622–1625), where his mastery of modeling, the drama of the action, his daring foreshortenings and his decorative sense, often captured in floating vestments of fragile balance, are manifested.
 Another great creator was Caravaggio, who initiated a style known as naturalism or caravagism, based on strict natural reality and characterized by the use of chiaroscuro (tenebrism) to achieve dramatic and surprising effects thanks to the interaction between light and shadow.
 Eccentric and provocative artist, among his works stand out: Saint John the Baptist (Youth with a Ram) (1602), Victorious Cupid (1602–1603), The Entombment of Christ (1602–1604), The Flagellation of Christ (1607), Christ at the Column (1607), Saint Jerome Writing (1608), The Raising of Lazarus (1609), etc. His followers were Giovanni Battista Caracciolo (The Young St. John in the Desert, 1610–1620; Sleeping Cupid, 1616; Martyrdom of St. Sebastian, 1625) and Artemisia Gentileschi (Susanna and the Elders, 1610; Danae, 1612; Cleopatra, 1621; Joseph and Potiphar's Wife, 1622; Sleeping Venus, 1625–30).

-Between Italy and France, another current called classicism originated, equally realistic, but with a more intellectual and idealized concept of reality, and where the mythological theme was evocative of a world of perfection and harmony, comparable to the Roman Arcadia.
+Between Italy and France, another current, classicism, originated, equally realistic but with a more intellectual, idealized concept of reality, and in which the mythological theme evoked a world of perfection and harmony, comparable to the Roman Arcadia.
 It began in the Bolognese School, by the hand of Annibale Carracci, whose Triumph of Bacchus and Ariadne (1597–1602) presents a procession full of nudes, which also abound in the decoration that the artist made in the Farnese Palace in Rome.
-In Corpse of Christ (1583–1585) he was inspired by Mantegna's work of the same name.
+In Corpse of Christ (1583–1585), he was inspired by Mantegna's work of the same name.
 Another member of the school was Guido Reni, who produced numerous mythological allegories and paintings of gods and heroes whose nudity highlights their dignity and magnificence, as in Atalanta and Hippomenes (1612), Samson drinking from the jawbone of an ass (1611–1612) and Rape of Deianira (1620–1621).
 Francesco Albani sought in mythology a graceful and amiable subject matter to which he was naturally inclined, as in his series of the Seasons (1616–1617, which includes Winter or The Triumph of Diana, Autumn or Venus and Adonis, Spring or Venus in her toilette and Summer or Venus at Vulcan's Forge), Unarmed Loves (1621–1633), Mercury and Apollo (1623–1625), Diana and Actaeon (1625–1630) and Allegory of Water (1627).
 Guido Cagnacci was one of the last representatives of the school, exporting classicism to the Germanic sphere: Allegory of Human Life, The Death of Cleopatra (1658), St. Jerome (1659), Mary Magdalene Unconscious (1665).